 - When a default claim is filed, you most likely will receive an unpleasant call.
 Then if you do not negotiate some kind of repayment deal within 60 days, you will be reported to the national credit bureaus, which will damage your credit history.
 This could make it difficult to receive a credit card, mortgage, apartment, or future loans of any kind.

-The Ramifications of Defaulting on Student Loans
+The Ramifications of Student Loan Default

 - Your tax refunds may be withheld and used for payment.